Personalized News Recommendation with Context Trees: Preliminaries

-For instance, Figure \ref{fig:contexttree} shows the context tree for the sequence $\mathbf{s} = \langle n_1, n_2, n_3, n_2 \rangle$ and the active experts $\mathcal{A}(\mathbf{s})$. $q_0$ is the prediction of the root expert for the next item $x$, and $q_4$ is the complete prediction by the model.
-The parameters of each expert are updated subsequently in the manner described in the Section~\ref{sec:experts}.
+The calculation of the total probability can be made efficiently via the recursion $q_k = w_k \mathbb{P}_k(n_{t+1} = x | \seq_t) + (1 - w_k)q_{k - 1}$, where $q_k$ is the combined prediction of the first $k$ experts.
+In Figure~\ref{fig:contexttree}, the prediction of the root expert for the next item $x$ is $q_0$, while $q_4$ is the complete prediction by the model for this sequence.

-The VMM recommender builds a context tree based on the sequence of news items.
-A news story is about some topics, hence it is possible to model the behaviour of a reader as a sequence of topics instead of news items.
-The following two sections illustrate this idea and introduce two variations of the VMM recommender system: the content-based VMM and hybrid VMM recommender systems.